 Walnut Way’s signature summer teen internship program engages teens in urban agriculture, education, leadership development, and job training.
 Teens grow a wide range of chemical-free produce in the Walnut Way gardens and sell their harvest at local farmer’s markets.

 Our seasonal monthly gardening workshops aim to reduce the harmful levels of lead in soil and enhance neighbor’s gardening experiences!
 If you’re an expert or just beginning in gardening, this program may be for you!
 Check the events calendar to view the next workshop dates.

 Food produced on the Walnut Way campus is sold at local markets, restaurants, and grocery stores, and transformed into canned goods by our youth interns.
 Visit us seasonally on Saturdays at the Fondy Farmers Market and other local venues.
 We also sell our produce to local restaurants.

-Walnut Way is gearing up for another productive and abundant season!
-Our Blue Skies Landscaping program will be accepting new hires for the 2017 season in March.
+Walnut Way will be gearing up for another productive and abundant season in March 2018!
+Our Blue Skies Landscaping program will be accepting new hires in March.
 Please review the job description for position details and how to apply and spend this next season outdoors beautifying the city.